-While lexical divergence, such as the insertion and deletion of particles, might not significantly impact the quality of translations, semantic change in the translation of dyslexic text from non-dyslexic text could have direct user experience consequences.
-While all audited services demonstrate high performance with unperturbed text at the semantic dimension (BERTScores and LaBSE scores all above 0.9), the semantics of the translation diverges as more dyslexic writing errors occur.
+Figure 3: Most commonly inserted words by AWS when translating synthetic dyslexic text with 20% word confusion errors the quality of translations, semantic change in the translation of dyslexic text from non-dyslexic text could have direct user experience consequences.
+While all audited services demonstrate high performance with unperturbed text at the semantic dimension (BERTScores and LaBSE scores all above 0.9), the semantic of the translation diverges as more dyslexic writing errors occur.
 As shown in Figure 4, the BERTScore drops when the percentage of synthetic errors in text increases.
-Among all the audited services, the performance of Google and Azure declines most rapidly, while GPT-3.5 maintains a relatively robust level of performance.
-A similar trend is observed with BLEURT, COMET, and LaBSE measures (see Figure 5 in Appendix A).
+Among all the audited services, the performance of Google and Azure declines most rapidly, while GPT3.5 maintains a relatively robust level of performance.

+Similar trend is observed with BLEURT, COMET, and LaBSE measures (see Figure 5 in Appendix A).

-Even if the semantic divergence is smaller compared to the lexical divergence, the disparity between the baseline and text with 20% dyslexic errors is statistically significant, suggesting a clear gap in MT service quality for dyslexic users.
+Even if the semantic divergence is smaller comparing to the lexical divergence, the disparity between the baseline and text with 20% dyslexic errors is statistically significant, suggesting a clear gap in MT service quality for dyslexic users.